Ground Crew Project: Ground Crew

 The "Ground Crew" refers to the virtual congregation who choose to join the mission.
-Members of the Ground Crew were told via the internet that at the time of the landing they would be assisting humanity and the extraterrestrials as councillors and ambassadors, respectively.
-Sophisticated technology would initially be used by the space forces to train the members while they slept, and this would be followed by the use of implants.
+Members of the Ground Crew were told via the Internet that at the time of the landing they would be assisting humanity and the extraterrestrials as councilors and ambassadors, respectively.
+Space forces would initially use sophisticated technology to train the members while they slept, followed by the use of implants.
 Members were encouraged to recruit as many people as possible.
 Later, with the failure of predictions, the emphasis became more spiritual.
 This obliged the Ground Crew to play a salvific role before the landing could take place.
 They were asked to help raise humanity spiritually, and to assist in the ecological restoration of Mother Earth.
 In fact this was a "graduation exercise" for the crew.
-Humanity must be gathered, for example by world meditation days, to accrue enough 'critical mass of spiritual energy' so that vibrations may be harmonised towards a peaceful future.
-The membership must also participate in creating a 'network of light', expand the teachings, and link with similarly positioned new age groups.
+The membership must also participate in creating a 'network of light', expand the teachings, and link with similarly positioned New Age groups.

 Landings delayed

-The December 1996 mass landing failed to eventuate - but Nidle continued to spread 'messages' from the Galactic Federation that the spaceships would appear soon.
-Further dates that were named and did not deliver a landing were the Gregorian New Year, and the spring of 1997.
+The December 1996 mass landing failed to eventuate—but Nidle continued to spread 'messages' from the Galactic Federation that the spaceships would appear soon.
+Further identified but uneventful landing dates were the Gregorian New Year and the spring of 1997.
 Delays were blamed on a solar storm and the instability of the planet.
 Many attractive glimpses of life in the new cosmic environment continued to be channeled.
-In February 1997, amazing details about the comet Hale-Bopp were communicated, and in March 1997 the number of space ships in the landing fleet was increased to 25 million.
+In February 1997, amazing details about the comet Hale–Bopp were communicated, and in March 1997 the amount of spaceships in the landing fleet was increased to 25 million.

-Hale-Bopp
+Comet Hale–Bopp

-A new landing date was set to coincide with the arrival of the Hale-Bopp comet on 5 May, 1997.
+A new landing date was set to coincide with the arrival of the Hale–Bopp comet on 5 May 1997.
 According to the channeling, the comet was a large spaceship containing "cloaking and holographic systems that imitate what a comet should look like".
 It contained a crew of over 200,000 sentient beings and bore 10,000 ambassadors who would initiate humanity into the Galactic Federation.
 This would coincide with the mass landing by the Federation involving millions of ships.
 A special delegation would meet with the ambassadors.

 After the mass suicide of Heaven's Gate members, Valerie Donner, a core member, distanced the Ground Crew from such "ridiculous acts of self-destruction".
 Two days before the scheduled event, Nidle posted that instead of a mass landing, a meeting between a shuttle from the comet and a shuttle from the "Galactic Federation Fleet" had taken place just south of Ayers Rock in Australia.
 A special ceremony had been conducted and vital papers had been exchanged.
 After May 10 there was no further mention of the comet or its occupants.